sheldonjuncker/node-kubycat/README.md

 ```

 ## About
-I wrote Kubycat because I couldn't get `ksync` to work on my machine and I wanted a simple way to sync files into my minikube Kubernetes cluster for local development.
+I wrote Kubycat because I couldn't get `ksync` (no longer maintained) to work on my machine and I wanted a simple way to sync files into my minikube Kubernetes cluster for local development.
 I played around with other approaches such as `Skaffold`, but I found that they were too complex for my needs.

 The problem at hand didn't seem too difficult, so I decided to write my own solution.
 It's far from polished, but it works for me quite nicely, and maybe that means others will find it helpful as well.